Buying rubber excavator tracks: Tips from an expert.

 Get the right rubber density - not too hard and not too soft

-So whilst a lot has changed, and We could go on all day about rubber compounds – but very simply, rubber excavator tracks are made from a rubber compound that consists of base elastic polymers, fillers, and various other chemicals, all of which impact the amount of stress and strain an excavator track can withstand before failure.
+So whilst a lot has changed, and we could go on all day about rubber compounds – but very simply, rubber excavator tracks are made from a rubber compound that consists of base elastic polymers, fillers, and various other chemicals, all of which impact the amount of stress and strain an excavator track can withstand before failure.

 Image of a black, heavy-duty rubber excavator track for construction or agricultural machinery.
 The track is formed into an elongated loop, featuring robust treads on the outer surface for traction and a patterned base designed to fit drive wheels.